stowball/Suzi/README.md

 ### Usage

-In a shell window, run `grunt` or open gruntwatch.bat for quick access in Windows
+* Use `grunt` in a shell window to run Suzi in production mode
+* Use `grunt dev` to run in dev mode (un-minified CSS and JS)
+* Use `grunt sync` to make the /public/ css, images and js directories match the src directories (as src deletions aren't tracked)
+* Use `grunt bust` to manually bust the cache on CSS and JS files

+#### Set up

+* **Ensure you point your web server to run from the /public/ directory**
+* Customise `includereplacemore.options.globals.siteTitle` in Gruntfile.js to set the site name as the page `<title>` suffix

+#### HTML Builds

+* Create templates in /builds/
+* Create and customise template includes in /builds/includes/
+* Set the `$title` variable to customise the page's `<title>`
+* Set the `$currentPath` variable to the template's file name to allow for `.current` navigation states
+* You'll find common markup patterns in /builds/markup
+* Access a quick list of all builds by browsing to /builds/index.html

+#### Sass/CSS

-* Set up variables for colors, fonts, sizes, breakpoints, etc in /css/site/partials/_config.scss
+* Set up variables for colors, fonts, sizes, breakpoints, etc in /css/custom/_config.scss
-* Add @font-face declarations to /css/site/partials/_fonts.scss
+* Add @font-face declarations to /css/custom/_fonts.scss
-* Make simple customisations to links, headings, lists & tables in /css/site/partials/_simple.scss
+* Make simple customisations to links, headings, lists & tables in /css/custom/_simple.scss
-* Make simple customisations to form elements in /css/site/partials/_forms.scss
+* Make simple customisations to form elements in /css/custom/_forms.scss
-* Modify the carousels in /css/site/partials/_carousel.scss
+* Modify the carousels in /css/custom/_carousel.scss
-* Create and add site specific partials to /css/site/partials/_site.scss
+* Create and add site specific partials in /css/custom and import them from /css/custom/_site.scss
-* Add any LT IE9 overrides to /css/site/partials/_ltie9.scss
+* Add any LT IE9 overrides to /css/custom/_ltie9.scss
-* Add any print overrides to /css/site/partials/_print.scss
+* Add any print overrides to /css/custom/_print.scss

-To use the Sass-only features of Suzi, run sassqwatch.bat *(on Windows)* or bash sassqwatch.sh *(on Mac)*
+#### JavaScripts

+* Use /js/all.js for all custom methods
+* Customise `concat.all.src` in Gruntfile.js to add or remove scripts which are to be loaded at all times
+* Put any *un-minified* JavaScript plugins/libraries in /js/vendor
+* Lazy-load additional scripts using `window.suzi.jsVendorPath + 'plugin.name.js'`

+#### Images

+* Put CSS images, favicon and SVGs in /images/
+* Put content images which the site doesn't "rely" on in /images/content
+* Use `url('{{ imgPath }}image-name.ext')` when referencing images in CSS
+* Use `{{ imgContentPath }}image-name.ext` when referencing images in HTML

+#### Fonts

+* Put all web and icon fonts in /public/fonts/

 ---

-### Mixins and Functions
+### Sass Mixins and Functions

 #### Helper functions